deveon95/slideomatic/readme.md

 ![Screenshot of display output](media/snapshot3.png "Screenshot of display output")

 Slideomatic is a program written in Python which displays a slideshow and provides an interface for controlling music playback using a physical rotary switch.
-It is designed to work on the Raspberry Pi and was originally intended for use with raspi-teletext but does not depend on it and can be used without.
+It is designed to work on the Raspberry Pi and was originally intended for use with [vbit2 and raspi-teletext](https://github.com/peterkvt80/vbit2/wiki) but does not depend on them and can be used without.

 ## Features